Grandmaster Alex Onischuk

 Head Coach/Program Director

 Claudia Munoz joined the Texas Tech Chess Program as a Student Assistant August 2016.
 Her role is to manage the media outreach of the Chess Program by managing social media.
 She also contributes to the making of the UIL Chess Tests.
-Claudia is a freshman from Wichita Falls, Texas working on completing her Bachelor of Arts Degree in Mathematics.
+Claudia is a junior from Wichita Falls, Texas working on completing her Bachelor of Arts Degree in Mathematics.

 Claudia has been playing chess since the age of 6.
 At the age of 10, she won her first chess title as Woman Candidate Master granted by the International Chess Federation.
 Her most prestigious achievements include representing the United States in three Pan-American Youth Chess Championships, two World Youth Chess Championships, and one World Junior Chess Championship.
 Most recently she won the first ever 2014 United States Girls Junior Closed Championship.
 At Texas Tech University, Claudia looks to continuously improve her chess skills as well as learn, share and impact the community around her.

-Luis is a native from Mexican and has been playing chess since the age of 10.
+Luis is from Mexico and has been playing chess since the age of 10.
 He has represented Mexico in the World Olympiad and in several World Youth Championships.
 He became an International Master at the age of 18.
 His most prestigious achievements include finishing runner-up in the Mexican Absolute Championship, winning the North American Youth Championship-U14 at the age of 13, and consecutively becoming National Youth Champion of Mexico.
 He also represented Texas Tech in 2014 Final Four.